US Coast Guard says boardings of Chinese fishing vessels in South Pacific legal | Law-Order

 US Coast Guard says boardings of Chinese fishing vessels in South Pacific legal

-Reuters reported last month that six Chinese fishing boats were found to be violating Vanuatu's fisheries law after being inspected by local police who were on board the first U.S. Coast Guard boat to patrol the waters of the Pacific Islands nation.
-The U.S. Coast Guard and Kiribati police also boarded two Chinese fishing boats during a patrol in February, the first joint patrol in a decade, but found no issues aboard.

-China's Ambassador to New Zealand Wang Xiaolong said in a letter circulated by the Chinese embassy on Friday the use of shiprider agreements between the U.S. and Vanuatu, Kiribati and Papua New Guinea to "carry out law enforcement activities against China's fishing vessels" was a violation of international law.
+China's Ambassador to New Zealand Wang Xiaolong, in a letter circulated by the Chinese embassy on Friday, said the use of shiprider agreements between the U.S. and Vanuatu, Kiribati and Papua New Guinea to "carry out law enforcement activities against China's fishing vessels" was a violation of international law.
 In the letter, Wang claimed the agreements are not binding on China's fishing fleet.

 "China is not obliged to accept the law enforcement of countries other than coastal states for fishing activities in their exclusive economic zones," the letter said.
 U.S. Coast Guard Rear Admiral Michael Day on Wednesday said the Chinese ambassador's statement was inaccurate and the bilateral shiprider agreements complied with international law.